knubez/TAMS/docs/index.md

   with {abbr}`CE (cloud element)` or MCS shapes in {class}`~geopandas.GeoDataFrame` format to disk as Parquet files with {meth}`~geopandas.GeoDataFrame.to_parquet`
-- `ipykernel` -- to use your Conda env in other env's Juptyer
+- `ipykernel` -- to use your Conda env in another env's Jupyter

 ```{attention}
 Current {func}`tams.identify` [doesn't work](https://github.com/knubez/TAMS/issues/13)